What is Gastric Sleeve Surgery?

-Gastric Sleeve Surgery, commonly known as vertical sleeve gastrectomy (VSG) or laparoscopic sleeve gastrectomy (LSG), is a permanent weight loss surgery that is growing in popularity.
+Gastric Sleeve Surgery, commonly known as vertical sleeve gastrectomy (VSG) is a permanent weight loss surgery that is growing in popularity.
 It can help you regain your life back.
 We focus on getting our patients the best patient care in Mexico.
 Tijuana Bariatrics Center represent dozens of expert bariatric surgeons who are capable of performing gastric sleeve in Mexico.
 Contact us to see the difference we make!

-Gastric sleeve surgery in Tijuana, Mexico is a proven, successful weight loss surgery for both obese and morbidly obese patients.
+Gastric sleeve surgery in Tijuana, Mexico is a proven, successful laparoscopic surgery for both obese and morbidly obese patients.
 This type of bariatric surgery includes the removal of a portion of the stomach leaving a sleeve-like shape behind.
 This restrictive weight loss technique is available at our professional Tijuana bariatrics center.
-Our professional staff recommends this type of surgery for patients who don’t eat a lot of sweets as it allows the stomach to still absorb 100% of the food that enters it unlike other types of surgery types like gastric bypass surgery.
+Our professional staff recommends this weight loss procedure for patients who don’t eat a lot of sweets as it allows the stomach to still absorb 100% of the food that enters it unlike other types of surgery types like gastric bypass surgery.

 Many patients want to lose weight, but don’t know where to start.
 At Tijuana bariatrics center, we welcome you to begin your weight loss journey by taking control over your weight with bariatric surgery.
-Our professional surgical team offers life-changing bariatric treatments ranging from gastric sleeve to Duodenal Switch and LAP-BAND surgery.
 All of these surgery options offered at Tijuana bariatrics center are safe, cost-effective and extremely effective at helping patients lose weight and keep the weight off.
 We are committed to helping you achieve this significant weight loss and dedicated to giving you the freedom needed to enjoy your need healthy lifestyle at optimal health.

 About Gastric Sleeve Surgery